-Parents must inform the school in advance if an absence is required for the religious observance.
-Please note that religious observance will only be for major events and festivals.
-The school will only authorise one day of absence for religious events (e.g. Eid/Diwali).
+Parents must inform the school in advance if an absence is required for religious observance.
+Please note, in line with government expectations, absence for religious observation will only be authorised for a single day on a day set apart by the religious body where absence from employment would be expected (e.g. Eid / Diwali).